SafeMemoryZone/slex/README.md

-     ctx.last_tok_char: pointer to the last character in a token ctx.str_len: if a string or character literal was parsed, it holds the length in bytes ctx.parsed_int_lit: if an integer literal was parsed, it holds the parsed integer value (excluding the '-') */
+     ctx.last_tok_char: pointer to the last character in a token ctx.str_len: if a string or character literal was parsed, it holds the length in bytes ctx.parsed_int_lit: if an integer literal was parsed, it holds the parsed integer value (excluding the '-') ctx.parsed_float_lit: if a float literal was parsed, it holds the parsed float value (excluding the '-') */
   SlexContext ctx;